antoineallard/a-portable-graph-library/README.md

 ### Available sub-modules

-No extensive documentation is available.
+There is no extensive documentation.
 However we provide several tutorials in the form of C++ codes and Jupyter notebooks to illustrate how to use the PGL.
-Codes validating several functionalities of the `pgl` are located in most sub-module's `validation/` sub-directory and provide additional examples.
+Codes validating several functionalities of the PGL provide additional examples and are located in most sub-module's `validation/` sub-directory.

 #### Structure of graphs

-  * `directed_graph`: Provides functions to compute and extract various structural properties of simple directed graphs without self-loops.
+  * `directed_graph`: Provides functions to compute and extract various structural properties of simple unweighted directed graphs without self-loops.
 <!--- Most of these functionalities are also available in the `pgl` Python module.--->